iammati/site-core/README.md

 ---

-We come to two other handy functions of TCAService called `showFields` as we just did above and `columnsOverridesField`.
+We come to two other handy functions of TcaService called `showFields` as we just did above and `columnsOverridesField`.

 We have an use-case example for showFields already so we only need to know what columnsOverridesField does.
 Basically it's the same one from the `$GLOBALS` - just with a cleaner `API` call rather than writing that ugly `$GLOBALS` always before.